itstoasti/SocialGatheringExtension/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+No part of this project may be used, modified, or distributed without explicit written permission from the author.

 ## Privacy Policy